nozwock/tale-of-immortal-mods/docs/NOTES.md

         Dictionary<string, List<ConfRoleLogLocalItem>> allItemInKey // Other game text, mostly dialuoges

 EGameType
-    IntoWorld // On game load/reload
+    IntoWorld
+    /* On game load/reload but after your ModMain.Init(), when most of the loading is done and the player is about to enter the game. */
-    (Open|Close)UIEnd // On late opening and closing of UIs
+    OpenUIEnd|CloseUIEnd // On late opening and closing of UIs
     // You'd use the ETypeData e like so:
     //  var edata = e.Cast<EGameTypeData.(Open|Close)UIEnd>();
     //  edata